-5.7 Employment Letters and Contracts
+5.7 Employment Letters, Contracts, and Probationary Period

-Policy: Piedmont Community College (PCC) will issue each full-time employee an initial written contract and then an annual letter outlining the terms of employment.
-Temporary full-time and part-time employees will enter into a written contract with the College on an as needed basis.
+Policy: Piedmont Community College (PCC) issues each full-time employee an initial written contract and thereafter an annual letter outlining the terms of continued employment.
+Temporary full-time and part-time employees enter into a written contract with the College on an as needed basis.

-The purpose of this policy is to describe how PCC communicates the terms of employment via employment letters or contracts as appropriate.
+The purpose of this policy is to describe how PCC communicates the terms of initial employment via a contract or contract continuation letter and to provide information about the initial probationary period.

-Contract-a formal agreement between a full-time temporary or part-time employee and PCC which includes but is not limited to, start and end dates, name of supervisor, position title, and rate of pay for the current fiscal year.
+Contract-a formal agreement between an employee and PCC which includes, but is not limited to, start and end dates, name of supervisor, position title, and rate of pay for the current fiscal year.
 Fiscal year is July 1 to June 30.